Xiejiadong/Xiejiadong.github.io/_pages/competition.md

   - /competition
 ---

-Jiadong Xie joined the International Collegiate Programming Contest (ICPC) and China Collegiate Programming Contest (CCPC) during his undergraduate degree (2018 - 2022).
-He was also the captain of ECNU XCPC(ICPC/CCPC) Training Team (Jul.
+I joined the International Collegiate Programming Contest (ICPC) and China Collegiate Programming Contest (CCPC) during my undergraduate degree (2018 - 2022).
+I was the captain of the ECNU XCPC (ICPC/CCPC) Training Team (Jul.
 2019 - Jul.
-2022), helping for organizing daily training, teaching and selection.
+2022), helping to organize daily training, teach, and conduct selection.

-Jiadong Xie is the finalist of **ICPC World Final 2020** and **ICPC World Final 2021**.
+I am a finalist in the **ICPC World Final 2020** and the **ICPC World Final 2021**.

 [Competitive Programming Hall Of Fame](https://cphof.org/profile/codeforces:Xiejiadong), [MEET THE TEAMS OF 2020](https://zh-cn.facebook.com/ICPCNews/posts/2959235054116140/).